Monson / Mathews

 Around the world, people of all walks of life have been affected by COVID-19 in various ways.
 For artists and musicians, this has been a particularly difficult time as all in-person performances and events have been cancelled.
 Live music is not only an essential cultural and creative force in every community, but it also serves as a primary source of income for many artists.
 We want to use this opportunity to raise money for an organization that is actively fighting to support musicians by providing compassionate counsel and offering direct financial support to jazz and blues musicians in need.
 The Jazz Foundation of America.

-After watching the film, please consider supporting musicians in need through our campaign for the Jazz Foundation of America's COVID-19 MUSICIANS’ EMERGENCY FUND.
-All fundraiser proceeds go towards the Jazz Foundation of America's Covid-19 Musicians' Emergency Fund, directly supporting musicians in need.
+After watching the film, please consider supporting musicians in need through our campaign for the Jazz Foundation of America's Covid-19 Musicians’ Emergency Fund.
+All fundraiser proceeds go directly towards supporting musicians in need.

 About the Seven Tones Project